Simran-B/simran-b.github.io/blog/_posts/2020-02-23-escaping-question-mark-in-powershell.md

 string at first.
 For example, `40+2` is a sequence of characters.
 However, it gets evaluated to `42`.
 This requires parsing and casting the digits to numbers.
-If every input is implicitly converted, then it could be necessary to escape a single backtick with another one in order not to consume one and interpret the subsequent character as wildcard instead of as literal.
+If every input is implicitly converted, then it could be necessary to escape a single backtick with another one in order to not consume it and interpret the subsequent character as wildcard instead of as literal.

 ## Summary

 `?` is an alias of `Where-Object`, which [selects objects from a collection][8] based on their property values.
 You can find that out with `Get-Alias`.
-To look up just this alias and not every single-character alias, then you must escape the question mark:
+To look up just this alias and not every single-character alias, you must escape the question mark:

 - **Single backtick** if you use the [PowerShell API](#what-is-the-powershell-api),